Ecommerce web design: 16 essential tips

 Once your customer proceeds to the checkout, you want them to find it very easy to complete the order.
 When designing, remove items like sidebar navigation and adverts to define a clear path to the goal.
 Don't try to promote more products and deals on this page.

-If you are likely to attract an older generation then it is vital that the site has clear phone numbers.
-Although technology like tablets and mobile browsing is growing in popularity, there are still a lot of potential customers who are very nervous about buying online.
+If you are likely to attract an older generation of customers, it's vital that the site has clear phone numbers.
+Although tablet and mobile browsing are growing in popularity, there are still a lot of potential customers who are very nervous about buying online.

 If they see an option to speak to an actual person, there is a much more likely chance you can convince them of your trust and process the order over the phone with them.
 Otherwise you could be losing a lot of customers who are there for the taking.